unixorn/awesome-zsh-plugins/README.md

 * [zsnapshot](https://github.com/psprint/zsnapshot) - Adds command to dump the current ZSH state into a file, for later restoration by sourcing the snapshot file.
 * [Ztrace](https://github.com/psprint/ztrace) - Catches output of commands, allows to reuse that output, glue it with history content.
 * [ZUI](https://github.com/zdharma/zui/) - ZSH User Interface library – CGI+DHTML-like rapid TUI application development with ZSH.
-* [zzcomplete](https://github.com/zdharma/zzcomplete) - An alternate completer that allows to browse the man page of the command and select the needed option via a comfortable curses interface.

 ### Completions